 This post may include affiliate links.
 Please read my disclosure policy.

-This recipe is fairly simple using basic cuts of chicken and the 3 dip method for breading the chicken.
-I keep the seasonings to a minimum because it is all about the dipping sauces for me.
+This recipe is fairly simple using basic cuts of chicken, not ground chicken, and the 3 dip method for breading the chicken.
+I keep the seasonings to a minimum because it is all about dipping sauces for me.